DomenPozrl/TarockMasters/README.md

             else:
                 return 0
 ```
-*This assessment of hand quality could also be done by taking the games where all three players played according to the same theoretical agent.
-The results of that game should tell us something about the quality of the hands.
+*This assessment of hand quality could be improved (by much possibly?) by taking the games where all three players played according to the same theoretical agent.
+The results of those games should tell us something about the quality of the hands.
 Perhaps even train a regression model?*

 ## Q AGENTS
 So far we've tried to train 5 different Q Learning models.
 Each with a unique set of state representations and actions.
 From here on we will refer to them as X_Y Q Agents where X stands for the type of state representation and Y for the type of actions.